 Ownership of the Maintained Areas.

 It may seem commonsense that we should own the land that we are obliged to maintain.
-However, as your solicitor did in the purchase of your home, it is common practice to carry out searches into the status of the land, to ensure there are no hidden problems.
+However, as your solicitor did in the purchase of your home, it is an essential practice to carry out searches into the status of the land, to ensure there are no hidden problems.

 In Spinney Hill there are two immediate concerns;